 Remembering Shamanic Experiences

 Reading the experiences of Alberto Villoldo in the jungle (see below) made me re-live 2 fear-filled nights spent in caves in rural France – not alone, but in silence.

 For the Maiden we held a beautiful flower ceremony by the river at dusk.

 For the Woman we were told to spend the night in our teaching cave.
 We were allowed a fire, which we kept going till the early hours.
 It was scary, but there was an overall sensation of ancestors having been there before us and giving us their protection.

 We climbed inside before sunset and laid our sleeping bags as far away from each other as possible.
 Once the tiny patch of light from the entrance had faded, it was pitch dark and icy cold.
 Worst of all was the half an hour when a resident population of weasels loudly voiced their fury at their home being occupied by a group of would-be shamans.
 It was terrifying, but eventually they gave up and went away.

 We had scary dreams and sensed the power of the Crone.
 We also found out later that there were massive holes in the rock floor which we could have fallen through; luckily none of us did.

 Unforgettable experiences, and not bravely repeated as Alberto did with his, but nonetheless ones which helped us to grow.

-Postscript: I just listened to the sound of angry weasels on Youtube, and yes, they were weasels rather than stoats.
+Postscript: I just listened to the sound of angry weasels on YouTube.
 The sound still makes my flesh creep.

 How to change Anxiety into Awareness – by Alberto Villoldo of the Four Winds Society.